Joeltronics/py_nes_emulator/README.md

 The PPU does not run fully independently from the CPU.
 The CPU runs an instruction, then ticks the PPU by the appropriate number of cycles.
 So we don't have cycle-exact emulation, but it also means we only need to run the PPU once per CPU instruction.
 Additionally, many PPU checks only run at the end of a line rather than every pixel, saving us a lot of processing (at the expense of even more cycle-accuracy).

-We render an entire frame at once, rather than pixel-by-pixel or row-by-row.
+We render an entire frame at once (or portion of a frame, if the PPU is updated mid-frame), rather than pixel-by-pixel or row-by-row.
 This allows us to use vectorized Numpy operations as much as possible.
-Right now, mid-frame PPU updates do not work because of this (see the list of working games below), but we could still render all rows up to the point where the PPU was updated all together.

 Sprite Zero Hit is pre-calculated at the end of VBLANK using Numpy.
-It is also updated whenever the PPU is updated mid-frame (unless it has already hit).
+It is also updated whenever the PPU is updated mid-frame (if it hasn't hit already).

 There are some elements of PPU rendering that could be further optimized - for example, we are rendering all nametable data, even outside the area being shown on-screen.
 This is useful for debugging, but not the best for performance.
 Similarly, there are other debug graphics being generated that could be made optional.